karla-descartes/test-tutorials/env_setup.rst

 `Anaconda <https://www.anaconda.com/download/#windows>`_
 `PyPi <https://pypi.org/project/conda/>`_

-If you've correctly installed ``conda``, you should be able to run ``which conda`` and have it return you default ``conda`` location.
+If you've correctly installed ``conda``, you should be able to run ``which conda`` and have it return you default location.
 If this command is successful, you can create a virtual environment to isolate installations for a new project.
-Installing packages with ``conda`` is straightforward, as it resembles the syntax of ``pip``, and is compatible with ``pip``.
+Installing packages is straightforward, as it resembles the syntax of ``pip``, and is compatible with ``pip``.
 If ``conda`` does not host a module, or you want to install a package currently under development, you can compile it using ``pip`` or from source.
 Here are the steps to set up a common Descartes Labs Beta development environment:

 .. code-block::

- import descarteslabs as dl
+ >>> conda create -n dl-env -c conda-forge python=3
+ >>> source activate dl-env
+ >>> which python
+ >>> conda install scipy scikit-image ipython jupyterlab jupyter gdal scikit-learn pandas matplotlib
+ >>> pip install -U pip
+ >>> pip install descarteslabs
+ >>> source deactivate
  >>> new_mexico = dl.places.find('north-america_united-states_new-mexico')
  >>> new_mexico_shape = new_mexico[0]['slug']
  >>> features = dl.metadata.search("landsat:LC08:PRE:TOAR",start_time='2016-03-01',end_time='2016-06-30', cloud_fraction=.15, place=new_mexico_shape)